abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter13.md

 and plotted to kill him.

-One way he did that was to bribe the king’s men who were the keepers of Nalagiri, the state elephant but also a rogue elephant, whose job description was that of executioner.
+One way he did that was to bribe the king’s men who were the keepers of Nālāgiri, the state elephant but also a rogue elephant, whose job description was that of executioner.
 They plied him with alcohol and let him loose as the Buddha was approaching, so that this enraged elephant would trample the Buddha. Ānanda, the Buddha’s trustworthy attendant,